Cinnamon Teal

 Green-winged Teal

-Smaller with a vertical white stripe on the shoulder and no blue on the wings.
+Much smaller with a vertical white stripe on the shoulder and no large blue wing patches.

 Frequently Asked Questions